-Americans Getting Even Fatter: Obesity Rates in the US Continue to Rise
+Americans Getting Even Fatter: Obesity Rates Continue to Rise

 Author: Northwestern University